alirezanaeimi83/it-resources/Documentation/Checklist/PC-Setup.md

 Service Breakdown:
 -------------------------
-• Removed bloatware that can cause system slowdown and delivers advertisement.*
+• Removed bloatware that can cause system slowdown and delivers advertisements.*
-• Windows updated to latest version available for this unit (Version 1903).
+• Windows updated to latest version available for this unit (Version 1909).
-• Drivers updated to latest version provided by manufacture:
+• Drivers updated to latest version provided by manufacturer:
 ---
 • Installed requested software:
 ---